 Data that is collected from time and attendance records can be useful to managers to incentivize employees who may need some attention. to positive

 Time Clocks have come a long way from the manual in and out punch card.
 Software-based time clocks collect and store employee time and attendance digitally, eliminating paper timesheets and timecards.
 Digital time clock software enables supervisors to perform edits, create reports from collected data, and digitally export time data to most payroll providers.
-Digital time clocks offer a variety of models: swipe card, biometric and proximity time, and mobile punching with or without geofencing, etc.
+Digital time clocks offer a variety of models: swipe card, biometric and proximity time, and mobile device punching with or without geofencing, etc.

 Leave management has the potential to be a heavy administrative challenge for managers and HR departments.
 Leave management applications automate many of the processes required to manage all aspects of employee leave policies and practices and ensuring your organization’s compliance with existing and changing regulations.
 These tools track and manage all tasks involved with administering a leave, including reporting, documentation, due date for leave, and all details from start to finish.
 The compliance aspect of leave administration is particularly important because of the number of local and national rules that impact this employee benefit.
 The software’s ability to stay current with new and changing regulations is provided by the software’s updating services.
 These regulations can originate not only from government sources, but from the organization’s internal policies and, if applicable, union collective bargaining.
 Not being in compliance with the numerous rules and regulations can introduce a significant risk for companies.
 This risk comes in the form of legal battles, back pay with accrued interest and fines and the possibility for government audits.
 The types of leaves we are talking about include vacation, family leaves, bereavement leaves, compassionate leaves, sick leaves, maternity and paternity leaves, and (believe it or not) garden leaves.
 This is time off to work in the garden.